gipplab/LaCASt/CONTRIBUTING.md

 We want to create a software that translates generic LaTeX to a given computer algebra system (called CAS).
 To get a rough overview, take a look at our [usecase for the Jacobi polynomial](https://github.com/TU-Berlin/latex-grammar/blob/master/LaTeX2CAS.pdf).

 ## What should I know before I start?<a name="start"></a>
+### The IDE
+We usually working with IntelliJ.
+That's why you can find an .idea directory in the project.
+When you clone this repo to your local machine it should be possible to simple open the project folder (latex-grammar) with IntelliJ and everything is already setup.
+If something is wrong, you can create the normal project structure by maven.
+You should start with interpreter.core, since this is the main module of all other modules.
+To give it a try, you can nevigate to `gov.nist.drmf.interpreter.examlples` package in `interpreter.core` and run the `MLP.java`.
+This is an example usage of Abdou's math language processor.

 ### Math Language Processor (MLP)
 Abdou has uploaded a MLP.zip file.
 You can find it in [`libs/MLP/`](https://github.com/TU-Berlin/latex-grammar/tree/master/libs/MLP).
 The most important file is the MLP.jar in the same directory.
 Make sure your idea has included this jar.
 Abdou has also written a [_"Software usage guide"_](https://github.com/TU-Berlin/latex-grammar/tree/master/libs/MLP) and created a documentation for the MLP.jar [starts with the index.html](https://github.com/TU-Berlin/latex-grammar/tree/master/libs/MLP/javadoc).
 If you have any questions about the MLP, ask [Abdou Youssef](https://github.com/abdouyoussef) or [André Greiner-Petter](https://github.com/AndreG-P).